You thought Your Marriage was ‘Okay’.

 Since your wife has filed for these Temporary Orders, the court has set a hearing date.
 You must challenge these motions if you do not want your wife’s requests to be granted by default.
 This includes filing written responses to each motion and appearing on the hearing date to argue the motion.

-You may be tempted to think that Temporary Orders are not that important since they only last until the divorce is final.
+You may be tempted to think that Temporary Orders aren’t that important since they only last until the divorce is final.
 This is a common and dangerous misunderstanding.
 A hearing on the Temporary Orders may be the only time during the divorce that a certain issue is argued.
 The terms of Temporary Orders often become permanent as part of the final Decree of dissolution of marriage issued by the court.

 It is in your best interest to seek the advice of a qualified Washington divorce attorney.
 You need to properly prepare, and fully respond, to every Temporary Order your wife has filed.
 You also need to be ready if she files additional motions.
 An experienced family law attorney can defend you against Temporary Orders filed by your wife.